ClementNerma/Rave/docs/books/hybrid.md

 ### Primitive types

 There are two categories of types in SilverNight: _primitives_ and _objects_.
-The first ones are the `void` value, booleans, numbers and strings.
+The first ones are voids, booleans, numbers and strings.
 Every other type outside of these is not primitive.

 Primitive types can access additional features object types cannot use, such as the optional operator `.=`.
-It will assign the provided value on its right if and _only if_ the value is NIL (any value between: `void`, `false`, `0`, `""`, `NULL`).
+It will assign the provided value on its right if and _only if_ the value is NIL (any value between: `null`, `false`, `0`, `""`).
 This doesn't work with the other types.

 ## Numbers